Home / Family Fun by Season / Holiday Season Archive / Skate Your Way Through Winter! Ice Rinks All Around the Main Line

 701 Haywood Drive, Exton

-Inside this 45,000 sq. foot facility, there is something for everyone in the family: skating lessons, youth and adult hockey programs, figure skating programs, speed skating, a dance academy and a training center.
-And if you’re just here to watch the kids, there’s a warm and inviting lobby with access to free Wi-Fi and our snack bar.
-This busy ice rink offers plenty of public skating sessions, but pre-registration is required.
+Inside this 45,000 sq. foot facility, there is something for everyone in the family.
+Power Play offers skating lessons, hockey and figure skating programs, speed skating, summer camps, and a training center.
+Plus, if you’re just here to watch the kids, there’s an inviting lobby with free Wi-Fi and a snack bar.
+This busy ice rink offers plenty of public skating sessions, but pre-registration is encouraged to expedite entry.
 Check their public skating page for hours and admission prices.

 PNY Sports Arena